 ESPN, the cable television sports network, has tipped off the celebration of Title IX’s 40th anniversary early with the launch of Power of IX, a three-month multi-platform initiative dedicated to women’s sports.
-Considering that this coming Sunday and Tuesday is when the NCAA Women’s Final Four in basketball will be played in Denver, it’s a very good week to recognize the power of women athletes.
+Considering that the NCAA Women’s Final Four in basketball will be played this coming Sunday and Tuesday in Denver, it’s a very good week to recognize the power of women athletes.

 Remember June 23, 1972?
 That’s when Title IX of the Civil Rights Act passed, mandating that, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 Notably missing in this wording is any explicit mention of sport, but the popular dialogue surrounding the 1972 federal legislation has long been focused on school sports equality (even though the act affected all of women’s educational opportunities).